AbdurRafay-Nasir/Tic-Tac-Toe-NGO/README.md

 You will see 2 logs of "Hello from client." on host console and nothing on virtual player console.
 You may ask why this happened?
 Here is a step-by-step explanation of what happens.

-- Assume we have 2 clients C1 & C2.
-C1 is also server.
-This means C1 is a host.
+- Assume we have two clients, C1 and C2.
+C1 is also the server, meaning it acts as the host.
-- `OnNetworkSpawn()` runs when connection is established between server and client.
+- `OnNetworkSpawn()` is called when a connection is established between the server and a client.
-- C1 starts the game
+- C1 starts the game.
 - C2 is a virtual player.
-- Since C1 is a client it will call `SayHelloServerRpc()`, this call will be sent to server (which is also C1), and will execute there.
-- C2 is a client so it will call `SayHelloServerRpc()`, this call will be sent to C1 (because it is server as well) and will execute there.

 #### Client RPC
 Consider following code: